 Local services are coming together to provide an accessible and supportive network for women and their families.
 It will be easier to choose high quality services that suit their personal circumstances.
 We are committed to supporting women to have a positive maternity experience.

-Where women live very often influences the choices made about place of birth, however, every woman has the option, in this area of three places of birth.
-Home, Alongside Birthing Unit (Midwifery Led) and Obstetric (Doctor Led) Unit.
+Where women live very often influences the choices made about place of birth.
+However, every woman who lives in our area has the option of three places of birth: at home, in an Alongside Birthing Unit (Midwifery Led) or at an Obstetric (Doctor Led) Unit.
 The midwifery led and doctor led services offer equitable quality care with the Local Maternity System, with those few families who might require very particular specialist services being referred to Addenbrooke's.

 We are also working with a variety of other local volunteer groups and services to provide families with help and support during pregnancy and beyond.

 Please explore the site to find out more about what we are doing, and what we can offer you.
-We are very keen for this to site to be informative, helpful and sign post families to appropriate services.
-Any suggestions to improve this site please contact us.
+We are very keen for this to site to be an informative, helpful place that will sign post families to appropriate services.
+Please contact us with any suggestions for improvements to this site.